How to Prevent Colds From Spreading to the Rest of the Family

 By Becky Mansfield, Your Modern Family

 Four weeks ago, I caught it – my first cold this year.
 I rarely get sick (I usually say it’s because I was a teacher, so I was around different germs from thirty kids 5 days a week… I’ve built up a pretty good immunity to it).

 Now that I have four kids of my own, my thoughts went right to them, and I had questions: How are colds spread, and how do I keep my cold from spreading to them?
 Here are seven things that I do to prevent passing the common cold to my kids, but be sure to talk to your doctor if you have any questions or concerns.

 1. Wash your hands!

 We all know germs spread fast.
-According to the CDC, 80 percent of infectious diseases are spread simply with touch.
-The germs get onto your hands, and then when you touch your eyes and mouth, the germs get into your body.
+They get onto your hands, and then when you touch your eyes and mouth, the germs get into your body.
 An easy way to show your children just how fast germs spread is with this simple activity:

 - Take a balloon and blow it up.**